sait-wbdv/assessments/cpnt200/final/README.md

   - Update the site title
   - Set the homepage to display a static page and set it to your homepage
   - Permalinks: Set to use the post name
+- Create a shortcode for the current year, stated in the site's copyright statement.
+  - Code examples were given on Day 5 in the Elementor 101 doc.

 ### 2. Design System
 Create your own design system:
-1. Disable the default fonts and colors
+- Disable the default fonts and colors.
-2. Create:
+- Create:
-    - global fonts and colours
+    - global fonts and colours;
-    - a button as a theme style
+    - a button as a theme style;
-    - reusable template that is used on multiple pages (example: footer shown in class)
+    - reusable template that is used on multiple pages (example: footer shown in class).
+- Create a mobile friendly navigation menu using the [Header, Footer & Blocks Template](https://wordpress.org/plugins/header-footer-elementor/).

 ### 3. Content
 - Custom logo.